Anthurium radicans (Anthurium Malyi) Indoor Care, Propagation and Common Problems with Solutions

 Watering

-Water Anthurium radicans liberally during the growing season and allow the top 1-2 in. of soil to dry out between waterings to keep soil consistently moist.
+Water Anthurium radicans liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep soil consistently moist.

 Cut down on watering in the cold season as growth is reduce to maintain the soil slightly moist but do not allow the soil to dry out completely.